Automatic number-plate recognition in the United Kingdom: The ANPR CCTV network

-In 2005, the Independent reported that by the following year, the majority of roads, urban cetres, London's congestion charge zone, ports and petrol station forecourts will have been covered by CCTV camera networks using automatic number plate recognition.
+In 2005, the Independent reported that by the following year, the majority of roads, urban centres, London's congestion charge zone, ports and petrol station forecourts will have been covered by CCTV camera networks using automatic number plate recognition.
 Their report said already in use cameras in some areas were being updated to feed data to a new centralised network, as part of a national surveillance strategy.